MariaChemerys/Developer-Portfolio/README.md

 <h3>CodeCraft (individual project)</h3>

-<a href="https://github.com/MariaChemerys/CodeCraft_Apple_SSC_2024_Winner_Project">CodeCraft</a> is a MacOS game where programming concepts are personified as optimistic robots, introducing themselves to learners.<br>
+<a href="https://github.com/MariaChemerys/CodeCraft_Apple_SSC_2024_Winner_Project">CodeCraft</a> is a macOS game where programming concepts are personified as optimistic robots, introducing themselves to learners.<br>

 <h4>CodeCraft in Media</h4>
 Since CodeCraft is a Swift Student Challenge 2024 winning submission, there is an <a href="https://www.wwdcscholars.com/s/AF0E97E9-56FA-48F4-9AD1-B34692D4F326/2024">article</a> on